Multirename/multirename/README.md

     What the progam does now:
         - ' ' goes _ and then   # replacement 1
         - 'this' goes ''        # replacement 2
+    If the new file exists (--keepcopy) it creates a new version with an integer suffix.
+Eg. `file.ext` exists and `file.1.ext` exists also: `file.2.ext` will be created.

 ### Beautifing hyphen, comma and colon